 Create a new score

-This is the window that displays when you open MuseScore for the very first time:
+This is the window that is displayed when you open MuseScore for the very first time:

 To open the Start Center (if not already visible), use any of the following options: